A family of higher genus complete minimal surfaces that includes the Costa-Hoffman-Meeks one: One-parameter family of minimal surfaces with genus one and three ends

 \section{One-parameter family of minimal surfaces with genus one and three ends}

-In this section, making use of the theory of elliptic functions, we will provide a proof of the existence of a family of complete minimal surfaces immersed in $\mathbb{R}^3$ of finite total curvature and with three ends.
-We are going to prove the following result: \begin{theorem} There exists a one-parameter family $S_x$ of complete minimal surfaces immersed in $\mathbb{R}^3$ of genus one, finite total curvature and with three ends.
-Moreover, the family contains two sub-families with the following properties: \begin{enumerate} \item The surfaces $S^1_x=S_{(x,y(x))}$, where
+Now, making use of the theory presented in the previous section, we will provide a proof of the existence of a family of genus one complete minimal surfaces, immersed in $\mathbb{R}^3$, with finite total curvature and three ends.
+More precisely, we prove the following: \begin{theorem} There exists a one-parameter family $S_x$, $x \in \mathbb{R}$, of complete minimal surfaces immersed in $\mathbb{R}^3$ of genus one, with finite total curvature and three ends.
+Moreover, this family contains two sub-families with the following properties: \begin{enumerate} \item The surfaces $S^1_x=S_{(x,y(x))}$, where